VIBRATORY FINISHING SPANS A MULTITUDE OF APPLICATIONS

 Family-run PDJ Vibro, a leading provider of vibratory bowls, troughs, associated consumables, technical consultancy and subcontract finishing, will focus at MACH on the depth of experience and expertise it offers to customers.
 Now in its second generation and run by managing and technical directors David and Paul Hurley respectively, the company was established in 1983 by their father John, the current chairman.

 With an eye to succession, passing this knowledge down to David's son Tom and Paul's two sons, James and Adam, and acclimatising them to the world of manufacturing will form an important part of the event.
-All three third-generation family members will be in attendance during this year's show, Tom having made his MACH debut in 2014.
-At MACH 2018 they will be on stands H20-48 and 50
+All three third-generation family members will be in attendance during this year's show on stands H20-44 and 46

 Another theme of the stands will be to communicate the advantages of eliminating hand finishing, namely reduced labour costs and scrap, less reworking and increased consistency of finish compared with processing parts by hand.
 Interested parties are invited to visit www.vibratoryfinishing.co.uk/cost-calculator.html to find out how much this repetitive and unpopular job is actually costing them.